• Skip to primary navigation

 The Best Ways Of Upcycling Fabrics For The Home

-Just because your old clothes are no longer fashionable or fit, there is no need to send them to landfill.
-If they are not good enough for the local charity/thrift shop consider upcycling your clothes.
+Just because your old clothes are no longer fashionable or fit, they are unnecessary to be sent to landfills.
+Think about upcycling your clothes if they are un-donatable and not good enough for the local charity/thrift shop.

-In my article about upcycling, I talk about the benefits of upcycling clothing and fabrics to both the environment and mental health.
+In the article about upcycling, I discuss the benefits of upcycling clothing and fabrics to the environment and mental health.

-With this article, I want to give some practical ideas and examples of how to upcycle fabrics and all the wonderful things you can make from them for your home.
+With this article, I want to give some practical ideas and examples of how to upcycle fabrics and all the beautiful things you can make from them for your home.

 From making fabulous DIY pillow covers to handmade rugs and even covering chairs to making decorations for the home.

-Many of these fabric upcycles were featured under the letter F in the A to Z of cool upcycling ideas.
+Many fabric upcycles featured under the letter F in the A to Z of cool upcycling ideas.

 upcycling fabrics for the home